sbcshop/EncroPi-Software/README.md

 You can also display your custom images, for this you need to go "images" folder and save your images by changing its formate and resolution according to lcd display.
 You can online convert any image to BMP image (the size must be 240x240), i a websie below(there are various website) https://image.online-convert.com/convert-to-bmp
-Now, you need to run the pyhton code file provided in this folder.
+Now, you need to run the pyhton code file provided in this folder (i.e, images_display.py).

   * **Display Images From SD Card** -> For this, we need to insert the circuit python to the roundypi(it is circuit python firmware "adafruit-circuitpython-raspberry_pi_pico-en_US-7.1.1.uf2").
  Now, follow all the process of **Display Images from PC**,you only have to simply save the images containing in this directory (Do not save images in any directory when storing in SDCard).
 Finally, run the python code provided in this directory.